BVA Young Vet of the Year Award

 Find out more about our partnership with Zoetis.

-The BVA Young Vet of the Year award, produced in partnership with Zoetis, recognises an exceptional young vet who makes a difference.
+The BVA Young Vet of the Year award, produced in partnership with Zoetis, recognises exceptional early career vets who make a real difference.
 The award hopes to highlight a young vet who leads, inspires, impacts, and goes above and beyond what is expected of them early on in their career.

 What you’ll win